Interactive ontology debugging: two query strategies for efficient fault localization: Evaluation

-In the tests performed on the real-world ontologies we evaluated the performance of the entropy-based debugging algorithm given different user estimations of prior fault probabilities.
-The priors are very important since they are used by the entropy-based method to identify the best query to be asked.
-Given some misleading priors the entropy-based algorithm might require more queries to identify the target diagnosis.
-In our experiment we differentiated between three different distributions of the prior fault probabilities: extreme, moderate and uniform (see Figure~\ref{fig:priors} for an example).
-The \emph{extreme distribution} simulates a situation when a user assigns very hight failure probabilities to a small number of syntax elements.
-That is, the user is quite sure that exactly these elements are causing a fault.
-For instance, the user has problems with formulating restrictions in OWL whereas all other elements, like subsumption, conjunction, etc., used in a faulty ontology are well understood.
-In the case of a \emph{moderate distribution} the user provides a slight bias towards some syntax elements.
-This distribution has the same motivation as the extreme, however, in this case the user is less sure about possible causes of the problem.
+In our experiments we distinguished between three different distributions of prior fault probabilities: extreme, moderate and uniform (see Figure~\ref{fig:priors} for an example).
+The \emph{extreme distribution} simulates a situation in which very high failure probabilities are assigned to a small number of syntax elements.
+That is, the provider of the estimates is quite sure that exactly these elements are causing a fault.
+For instance, it may be well known that a user has problems formulating restrictions in OWL whereas all other elements, such as subsumption and conjunction, are well understood.
+In the case of a \emph{moderate distribution} the estimates provide a slight bias towards some syntax elements.
+This distribution has the same motivation as the extreme one, however, in this case the probability estimator is less sure about the sources of possible errors in axioms.
 Both extreme and moderate distributions correspond to the exponential distribution with $\lambda=1.75$ and $\lambda=0.5$ respectively.
-The \emph{uniform distribution} models the situation when the user did not provide any prior fault probabilities and the system assigns equal probabilities to all syntax elements found in a faulty ontology.
-Of course the user can make a mistake while estimating the priors and provide higher fault probabilities to elements that are correct.
+The \emph{uniform distribution} models the situation where no prior fault probabilities are provided and the system assigns equal probabilities to all syntax elements found in a faulty ontology.
+Of course the prior probabilities of diagnoses may not reflect the actual situation.
 Therefore, for each of the three distributions we differentiate between good, average and bad cases.
-In the \emph{good case} the user's estimates of the prior fault probabilities are correct and the target diagnosis receives a high probability.
+In the \emph{good case} the estimates of the prior fault probabilities are correct and the target diagnosis is assigned a high probability.
 The \emph{average case} corresponds to the situation when the target diagnosis is neither favored nor penalized by the priors.
-In the \emph{bad case} the prior distribution predicts the target diagnosis incorrectly and, consequently, its probability is quite low.
+In the \emph{bad case} the prior distribution is unreasonable and disfavors the target diagnosis by assigning it a low probability.